-This was too much.
-I stormed out and looked for something to kick.
-But finding something to kick in the civilized office is not as easy as it might seem.
-Still, I did a lot of muttering.
+It was all too much.
+Angela stormed out and looked for something to kick.
+She didn’t find anything, but she did a lot of muttering.

 “All right!
 All right!
 No need to shout,” it wrote.